DigitalOcean Kubernetes Cluster

 How to connect the cluster

-Go to the Bunnyshell platform and click Integrations on the left-side menu.
+- Go to the Bunnyshell platform and click Clusters on the left-side menu.

 - Select DigitalOcean.

-- A new window should pop-up now.
-It's time to use the info from the Config File downloaded earlier.
-There are five fields displayed in the new window:
+- a.
+A new drawer should pop-up now.
+It's time to use the info from the kubeconfig file downloaded earlier.
+You can simply drag and drop the file:

-- Cluster name: Choose what name your cluster will have in Bunnyshell.
+- Name: Choose what name your cluster will have in Bunnyshell.

 - DigitalOcean cluster name: You can find it in the